Vitamin E For Vegans: The Ultimate Guide To This Essential Nutrient

 3. Improves Immune Function

 Vitamin E is essential for vegans to boost immune system health, enhance immune cell function, and help the body fight infections despite potential nutrient gaps in a plant-based diet.

-It improves the function of immune cells, which helps the body fight infections and illnesses.
+It improves immune cell function, helping the body fight infections and illnesses.
 A healthy immune system is essential for vegans, as plant-based diets can sometimes be low in certain nutrients that support immune function.

 Vegans can ensure their immune systems remain strong and resilient by including Vitamin E-rich foods like spinach, broccoli, and sunflower seeds.